 In the small town of Spearfish, South Dakota, convenience store checkout girl Colleen is being stalked by someone who taunts her, leaving photos showing the murdered bodies of local girls that have been going missing.
 The sheriff’s department fail to take her complaints seriously.
 The story intrigues high-profile fashion photographer Peter Hemmings who decides to travel to Spearfish and shoot in the same style as the photographs.
 There Peter’s entourage, Colleen and the killer intersect without realising it.
 When Peter meets Colleen, he decides he wants her to be his muse and take her back with him back to L.A..
 At the same time, the killer starts stalking Peter’s group.

 The Girl in the Photographs received good word of mouth.
 It brought together some interesting names including small appearances from Mitch Pileggi and Katharine Isabelle, as well as John Carpenter’s cinematographer Dean Cundey on camera.
 Not to mention that it is executive produced by Wes Craven, the last film Craven is credited for following his death in 2015.
-It was the second film for director Nick Simon who previously made the horror comedy Removal (2010), as well as wrote the scripts for Cold Comes the Night (2013) and The Pyramid (2014), and subsequently went on to direct 2 Lava 2 Lantula (2016) and Truth or Dare (2017).
+It was the second film for director Nick Simon who previously made the horror comedy Removal (2010), as well as wrote the scripts for Cold Comes the Night (2013) and The Pyramid (2014), and subsequently went on to direct 2 Lava 2 Lantula (2016), Truth or Dare (2017) and Karma (2018).
 The other interesting name on the credits is Osgood Perkins, the son of actor Anthony Perkins, who later became a director, most notably with the horror films The Blackcoat’s Daughter/February (2015) and I Am the Pretty Thing That Lives in the House (2016).